How to Organise a Wake

 Should I bring flowers to a wake?

-It’s a thoughtful gesture to bring sympathy flowers to a wake but there are alternative options and it may be that people would prefer you you donate to a charity rather than buy flowers.
+It’s a thoughtful gesture to bring sympathy flowers to a wake but there are alternatives to sympathy flowers and it may be that people would prefer you you donate to a charity rather than buy flowers.
 Ask the funeral director if the family would prefer a donation made to a charity, rather than you bringing flowers.